How Much Does a Lawn Sprinkler System Cost?

 Installing a sprinkler system promotes consistent watering to help establish a lush, healthy stand of grass.
-A sprinkler system on average costs between $1,714 and $3,520, with a national average of $2,538.
+A sprinkler system costs between $1,679 and $3,541, with a national average of $2,540.

 Having a sprinkler system installed takes the guesswork out of calculating how much water the lawn is receiving per week, and it eliminates the need to drag a hose and sprinkler to different areas of the yard.
 Maintaining a healthy, lush lawn is contingent upon the turfgrass receiving adequate water regularly.

-The typical cost range for a professionally installed residential sprinkler system on a ¼-acre lot is $1,714 to $3,520, and the national average runs $2,538.
+According to HomeAdvisor and Angi, the typical cost range for a professionally installed residential sprinkler system on a ¼-acre lot is $1,679 to $3,541, and the national average runs $2,540.
 Sprinkler system cost can fluctuate based on yard size and the quality of the materials, in addition to other factors, including the going price of local labor and the type of sprinkler system plus any chosen bells and whistles.

 Factors in Calculating Sprinkler System Cost

 Several factors affect sprinkler system cost, but among the most significant is the difference in the type and quality of the installed system.
-As noted, the typical range is $1,714 to $3,520, but homeowners could pay as much as $5,000 at the high end and as little as $400 at the low end.
+As noted, the best lawn sprinklers can cost $1,714 to $3,520, but homeowners could pay as much as $5,000 at the high end and as little as $400 at the low end.

 In most instances, a professional installer will want to look at the yard in question before submitting a quote.
 Things such as steep slopes, rocky terrain, and other factors that pose installation difficulties may add to the final tally.